prof-rossetti/georgetown-opim-243-201901/notes/python/package-management.md

 You can specify and manage project-specific package dependencies by listing them in a file called `requirements.txt` in the project's root directory.

-To specify a project's dependencies, first create a new `requirements.txt` file in your repository's root directory, then revise the `requirements.txt` file to include the names of the packages you want to install.
+To specify a project's dependencies, first create a new `requirements.txt` file in your repository's root directory, then revise the file to include the names of the packages your project requires.
 Write the name of each Python package dependency on a new line.
 For example:

     ipython
     pytest